 Janet Gaynor (born Laura Augusta Gainor; October 6, 1906 – September 14, 1984) was a highly successful American actress of the silent film and early talkie eras.

-Janet Gaynor (October 6, 1906 September 14, 1984) was a highly successful actress of the silent film era and later made a successful transition into talkies.
-She started acting when she was sixteen years old and was known for winning the first ever Best Actress Academy Award.
+Born in Philadelphia and raised in San Francisco, Gaynor started acting when she was sixteen years old and was known for winning the first-ever Best Actress Academy Award.
 Due to the rules that year, she won for three different films she had made in the previous two years: 7th Heaven, Street Angel, and Sunrise.
-All three went on to become classics of the silent era.
-It was also notable in that she was only twenty-two when she won, making her the youngest winner of the award until 1986 when Marlee Matlin won for Children of a Lesser God, a whopping fifty-eight years later.
+All three went on to be regarded as classics of the silent era.
+(Also notable is that she was only twenty-two when she won, making her the youngest Best Actress winner until Marlee Matlin won for Children of a Lesser God a whopping fifty-eight years later.)
 She was also nominated for the original version of A Star Is Born (1937), starting the good luck charm that has allowed three out of four actresses who played the role to be nominated for an Oscar for it.

 Janet Gaynor films listed on this wiki include:

 - Sunny Side Up (1929)

 - Ambiguously Bi / Ambiguously Gay: Was rumored to be one or the other and was said to have gotten married to hide this fact.

 - The Beard: What people said she was for her second husband Adrian, an openly gay fashion designer, though they did have a child and remained content in marriage until his death.

 - Dyeing for Your Art: Wore a heavy blonde wig with a stiff, unmoving hairstyle in Sunrise to completely take away any sexual appeal the Wife might have had.
 People were apparently outraged at the time, having become used to seeing Gaynor with her trademark dark brown hair.